 - Students new to nursing considering their first step into a new career

-- Current licensed, practicing RNs with an ADN/diploma considering earning a BSN
+- Current licensed, practicing RNs with an ADN/diploma considering transitioning from RN to BSN

 Discover the primary differences between each degree path, including how long they take, curriculum, patient outcomes, NCLEX pass rates, average pay and more.